 Other complementary health approaches

-- The limited research on mind and body practices, such as acupuncture, chiropractic, meditation, and yoga, for ADHD isn’t conclusive.
+- The limited research on psychological and/or physical approaches, such as acupuncture, chiropractic, meditation, and yoga, for ADHD isn’t conclusive.

 - There’s no evidence that homeopathic products help with ADHD.